 DISCLAIMER: The policies and procedures outlined in this guidance are intended to supplement existing requirements.
 Nothing in the policies or procedures shall affect regulatory requirements.

 The policies and procedures herein are not an adjudication or a regulation.
-There is no intent on the part of DEP to give the rules in these policies that weight or deference.
-This document establishes the framework within which tDEP will exercise its administrative discretion in the future.
-DEP reserves the discretion to deviate from this policy statement if circumstances warrant.
+There is no intent on the part of the Department to give the rules in these policies that weight or deference.
+This document establishes the framework within which the Department will exercise its administrative discretion in the future.
+The Department reserves the discretion to deviate from this policy statement if circumstances warrant.

 PAGE LENGTH: 2 pages

-LOCATION: Volume 06, Tab 01

 POLICY

-DEFINITIONS: 25 Pa.
-Code § 271.1 defines construction/demolition waste as solid waste resulting from the construction or demolition of buildings and other structures, including, but not limited to, wood, plaster, metals, asphaltic substances, bricks, block, and unsegregated concrete.
+DEFINITIONS: As per 25 Pa.
+Code § 271.1(relating to Municipal Waste Management – General Provisions) construction/demolition waste is defined as solid waste resulting from the construction or demolition of buildings and other structures, including, but not limited to, wood, plaster, metals, asphaltic substances, bricks, block, and unsegregated concrete.
 The term does not include the following if they are separate from other waste and are used as clean fill:

 (i) Uncontaminated soil, rock, stone, gravel, brick and block, concrete, and used asphalt.